MohammadMahdi1375/Personal-Projects/README.md

 ## <a name='NLG_GPT2'></a> Response Generation with GPT2
 ### <a name='intro'></a> Introduction
-In this Project we will go through the process of **fine-tuning the pretrained GPT2 model** that is available in the HuggingFace Transformers library for response generation.
+In this project, we will go through the process of **fine-tuning the pre-trained GPT2 model** that is available in the HuggingFace Transformers library for response generation.
 It is a **dialogue system** aiming to generate a response given a context.
 This is also known as **Natural Language Generation (NLG)**.
 Here we will consider the smallest pre-trained GPT2 model (GPT-2).
 In this project I am looking for:
-- Instantiate a pretrained GPT2.
+- Instantiate a pre-trained GPT2.
 - Fine-tuning GPT2 on MultiWOZ with SpeechBrain for response generation task.

+### <a name='dataset'></a> Dataset
+Now we will discuss how to fine-tune the GPT-2  model for response generation.
+To achieve this, we will be using a smaller version of the MultiWOZ 2.1 dataset.
+Multi-Domain Wizard-of-Oz dataset (MultiWOZ), a fully-labeled collection of human-human written conversations spanning over multiple domains and topics.
+Instead of using all the data, we will set a parameter that identifies the percentage of data to be sampled.
+For this task, we will just sample 1000, 100, 200 of training, valid, and test.

 <img src="./Imgs/wav2vec_asr.png" alt="drawing" width="800" height="250"/>